ACCLANE/blower/README.md

 # Blower Frontend-Framework

-A frontend framework based on SCSS and CSS Variables.
+A frontend framework based on SCSS modules and CSS variables.

 ## (S)CSS-Variable-Scheme
 Values with a `?` after them are optional.